Bolton School Infants

 Every day is busy at Beech House and we like to enrich our children’s learning by providing additional activities.
 We go on many trips and often have special visitors in school.
 Recently the children have enjoyed: willow weaving workshops, interviewing famous sports people and visiting an outdoor pursuits centre.
-We also like to use our local environment and enjoy themes weeks such as ‘Enterprise’ and ‘Arts’ weeks.
+We also like to use our local environment and enjoy theme weeks such as ‘Enterprise’ and ‘Arts’ weeks.

 We also like to provide our children with the opportunity to develop their enthusiasm beyond the classroom and hopefully discover talents they didn’t know they had!
 We have a number of extra-curricular clubs, which presently include; Beavers, Jujitsu, Baking, Science, Dance and Drama.